NirbhayBawankule/python-message-encoder/README.md

 Encoded Output:

-xwqellohzu jkeorldwfp
+abchellohxyz mnforldwtr

 Decoded Output:

 hello world

-📁 Files Included

-message_encoder.ipynb — main notebook with all code and logic
+## 📂 Project Structure

+message_encoder.ipynb – Jupyter Notebook containing the encoder & decoder logic

-README.md — this file
+README.md – This file

-(optional) LICENSE — if added, explains usage permissions (MIT recommended)

-🎯 What I Learned
+LICENSE (optional) – Add one if you want to share this with others freely (MIT is a good choice)

+## 🧠 What You’ll Learn

-String slicing and indexing in Python
+String slicing and manipulation

-Working with random and string modules
+Using Python's random and string modules

-Function writing and logic structuring

-Clean code practices and documentation

-🧠 About This Project

-This project was made as part of my Python learning journey.
-It's a great small project to practice functions, loops, and randomness.
-Feel free to explore, fork, or suggest changes!
+Writing clean and modular functions

+Creating readable and well-structured code

+## 🛠️ Built With

+Python 3

+Jupyter Notebook

+Standard Library modules: random, string

-📜 License
+## 📜 License

-This project is licensed under the MIT License.
-See the LICENSE file for more info.
+This project is licensed under the MIT License — see the LICENSE file for details.

-🤝🏼 Author
+## 🙋 Author

-Made with ❤️ by Nirbhay BawankuleLinkedIn • GitHub (Add your real links)
+Made with ❤️ by Nirbhay Bawankule📎 LinkedIn • 💻 GitHub

+Feel free to connect or give feedback!